LSDOlab/lsdo_genie/docs/src/getting_started.md

 # Getting started
-This page provides instructions for installing your package and running a minimal example.
+This page provides instructions for installing `lsdo_genie` and running a minimal example.

 ## Installation